greeft/VectorFH/README.md

    By specifying element size at initialization, this vector can hold any data type.
 Comparator functions enable custom searching and sorting behaviors.

+   Units tests have been generated with a help of CHATGPT o1

 ## License
    This project is released under the MIT License.
 Users are free